Showing the value of your Splunk deployment

 Establish baseline agreements

+- Establish baseline data usage agreements.
 Include storage retention solutions and staff overhead.

+- Avoid providing discounts for under-usage.
 This can drive less adoption.

 Include a variety of factors in usage measurements

+- Keep measurements general.
 Include general usage measurements, such as license and overall memory usage.
 Avoid measuring minute details, such as the search runtime or memory usage of individual use cases.

+- Consider indirect usage.
 Factor in outside resources, such as storage retention solutions, hardware needs, and support usage.

+- Include predictions.
 Predictions help stakeholders see their growth over time.
 Predictions help set expectations, and keep planning and communications proactive.

 Measure support time and grade on a scale

 When measuring support time, design a plan that encourages adoption.
-If you measure support time at a flat rate, it can drive less adoption (for example, users may think if they use Splunk less, they will need less support and get charged less).
+If you measure support time at a flat rate, it can drive less adoption (for example, users may think if they use the Splunk deployment less, they will need less support and get charged less).
 You can grade groups based on percentage of certified users, search maturity, add-on support, and support time.
 This can build an incentive for users to increase their Splunk adoption.
 For example:

 - Group B spent less time learning and relied on the support group to build tooling for them.
 Support and training time was greater.